geyuqiu/electron-desktop-app/README.md

 README an begin of this REPO ist derived from <https://github.com/iffy/electron-updater-example>

 This repo contains the **bare minimum code** to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) with releases stored on GitHub.
+The app is a simple showcase for developing a desktop application with current web development frameworks, like Angular.
+This app will read the content of your user home directory and display it on startup.

 If you can't use GitHub, you can use other providers: